-To achieve the real estate target, utilization of the "Index REIT (Real Estate Investment Trust) Strategy" fund, as offered by State Street Global Advisors.
+To achieve the real estate target, an allocation has been made to invest in publicly traded REIT securities, managed by J.P.
+Morgan.
 This approach allows the System to have a ten percent allocation to the real estate markets, through the combination of active direct real estate investments and the REIT market.
-Dollars not yet called by the individual partnerships will be placed in the index fund until they are called by the individual managers.

-- 1) The initial funding will be at approximately \$50 million and will be drawn downward from that level. - 2) The SSGA REIT index fund is a portfolio of securities that replicates, as closely as possible, the returns and characteristics of the Wilshire REIT Index. - 3) Liquidity is available on a monthly basis.
+Dollars not yet called by the real estate managers are invested via the separate account until they are called: 1) The separate REIT account is a portfolio of securities that replicates, as closely as possible, the returns and characteristics of the Wilshire REIT Index, and, 2) Liquidity is available on a daily basis.